wizardpisces/util-training/README.md

 # util-training
-js aynsc and more util implementation
+js async and more util implementation